Mary Ann Whiting 1865-1926

 The 1901 census shows Annie Farrant living at 'The Rope Walk', Haverhill, again with children Herbert and Beatrice, but with new additions Hilda, Nelson, Ellen, Alice and Ivy.
 At this point we can confirm that her husband was William Farrant from the baptismal records for Ellen, Hilda, Nelson and Alice.(5) Annie's age here is given as 37, which brings her closer to the estimate we orginally have for her birth year.
 She is working as a machinist for an army bag manufacturer, and her eldest Herbert is a rope worker.

-'The Rope Walk' where they lived was, i believe, connected with the Rope works and this would seem to be confirmed by the nature of Annie's sons job.
+'The Rope Walk' where they lived was connected with the Rope works where Annie's sons worked.

 So although it now appears we can confirm the Annie of the censuses as Mary Ann, the strange part is this; Annie is listed as single.
 Again, William is not present, and the head of the household is Frederick Sier, widower, and rope spinner.
 Annie's relationship to him is 'housekeeper'.